Subfly/YABA/EULA.md

 - You are responsible for backing up your data
 - You are responsible for the security of your data
 - You are responsible for ensuring compliance with applicable laws regarding your data
+- You are responsible for your iCloud account and CloudKit data management

 ### 4.2 Usage
 - You are responsible for how you use the Software
 - You are responsible for ensuring your use complies with applicable laws
 - You are responsible for any content you create or store using the Software
 - You are responsible for any third-party services you integrate with the Software
+- You are responsible for CloudKit synchronization settings and data

 ### 4.3 Content
 - You are solely responsible for all content you create, store, or manage
 - You represent that you have the right to use any content you store
 - You are responsible for ensuring your content does not violate any laws or third-party rights
+- You are responsible for content stored in CloudKit

+### 4.4 CloudKit Usage
+- You are responsible for your iCloud account security
+- You are responsible for CloudKit data management
+- You agree to Apple's iCloud Terms of Service by using YABA
+- You are responsible for CloudKit data backup and recovery
+- You are responsible for CloudKit synchronization settings

 ## 5. Disclaimers